solid/odi-governance/competency-questions.md

     - people from a lower socio-economic group
  - 7.4 Of the Solid Project
  - 7.5 Impact of online harms, data misuse and data silo-ing, for individuals and communities, and for the economy

+## Implementation Experience Specific Questions
+ - 8.1 Experience implementing the Solid specification as a server implementor
+ - 8.2 Experience feeding implementation experience back into the project
+ - 8.3 What is your view on the current state of the Solid specification?
+For instance, are there missing features that you would like to see.

+## Opensource Representatives Specific Questions
+ - 8.1 Experience implementing Solid based applications
+ - 8.2 Experience feeding implementation experience back into the project
+ - 8.3 What is your view on the current state of the Solid specification?
+For instance, are there missing features that you would like to see.

+## Research Specific Questions

 | Role                                         | Required* Questions                   |
 |----------------------------------------------|----------------------------------------|